Alzheimer’s, Dementia,

 One of the larger concerns that medical professionals have discovered is that brains that have been affected by Parkinson’s disease produce an abundance of Lewy bodies, which cause Parkinson’s dementia, which is a type of Lewy body dementia.

 As for the cause of Parkinson’s disease, there is no definitive explanation.
-However, medical research has shown that there is a possibility that it is hereditary and can also be from genetic mutations.
+However, medical research has shown that there is a possibility that it is hereditary and can also be caused by genetic mutations.

 Blood tests and other typical techniques for determining a diagnosis do not work with Parkinson’s disease.
 In most cases, if a doctor suspects that Parkinson’s is the reason for certain symptoms, after a comprehensive medical history investigation, they will prescribe medication to relieve symptoms.
 If the medications work, doctors will have sufficient reason to believe that the person does, in fact, have Parkinson’s disease.